 Given the significant cuts to public expenditure and in particular to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
 The uncertainty over future interest rates increases the risks associated with treasury activity.
 As a result the Council will take a cautious approach to its treasury strategy.
 With short-term interest rates currently much lower than long term rates, it is likely to be more cost effective in the short term to either borrow short term loans or use internal resources.
-Short term and variable rate loans expose the Council to the risk of short term interest rates as shown in the treasury management indicators in Schedule A.
+Short term and variable rate loans expose the Council to the risk of short term interest rate rises and are therefore subject to the limit on the net exposure to variable interest rates as shown in the treasury management indicators in Schedule A.

 However, with long term rates forecast to rise in the coming years, any such short term savings will need to be balanced against the potential longer-term costs.
-The

-Council's Treasury Management advisers will assist the Council with this 'cost of carry' and breakeven analysis.
+The Council's Treasury Management advisers will assist the Council with this 'cost of carry' and breakeven analysis.